 Recipient text commands

-Once a recipient replies to a message with STOP, they will no longer receive texts from that number.
+Once a recipient replies STOP to a message, they will no longer receive texts from that number.
 As the sender, you will no longer be able to send the recipient a message because the input field will become inaccessible.

 A message will also appear in a gray box on the bottom of the screen letting you know that the recipient has replied with STOP.
 This is what it looks like in your Dialpad app:

 If a recipient replies STOP to a message, they can still receive phone calls from that number —the STOP command only applies to SMS messages.

 Also, the STOP command only blocks messages from that particular department, call center, or mainline — not from everyone using Dialpad.
 For example, if Lane from Acme LLC texts a recipient from their mainline in a one-on-one conversation and the recipient replies with STOP, Pat, who also works for Acme LLC, will still be able to text that recipient.

 Sometimes, people change their minds — it happens.
 In that case, the recipient has the option to reply with the UNSTOP command.
 That opts them back into receiving messages from that particular number.
 As the sender, you'll be able to send them messages again, too.

 When the HELP command is entered, the recipient will receive an automated message to contact the main line number for further assistance.
 This message can also be customized for our company (see below).

 Customizing HELP auto-reply messages

 Instead of opting for a canned response, you have the ability to customize the message a customer receives when they reply to an SMS message with HELP.
 Office and Company Admins can edit this message from their Office Settings page.